 - The book must be a self-contained entity, not dependent on other media for its enjoyment.

-The reason I so often select Caldecott winners for Way Back Wednesday blog entries or videos is because I feel that these stories have stood the test of time.
+The reason that I so often select Caldecott winners for blog entries or videos is because I feel that these stories have stood the test of time.
 And time is the great leveler.
 I feel they have something in their themes that still speak to consecutive generations, even though some of them were written 60-70 years ago.
-They may have fallen off the radar for many parents or grandparents who remember reading them in their youth and so one of my goals is to bring them front and center again for a new batch of readers to enjoy.
+They may have fallen off the radar for many parents or grandparents who remember reading them in their youth and so one of my goals is to bring them front and center again for a new generation of young readers to enjoy.

 You might also be interested in...